komuw/komu.engineer/blogs/starSql/README.md

 ## chapter 4: Execution Hiatuses(JOINS)
 There have been several extended periods when no executions took place.
 Our goal is to figure out exactly when they were and research their causes.

+Let's take a detour:
 PostgreSQL JOINS are used to retrieve data from multiple tables. - https://www.techonthenet.com/postgresql/joins.php
 The 4types of joins we will look at are:
 - INNER JOIN (or sometimes called simple join)